 “The first duty of one who wishes to faithfully write the history of a modern-day war is to obtain the orders, dispatches and reports that were sent and received throughout its duration.
 These documents in their entirety form what one may call the framework for the history of that war, a cornerstone upon which the author must build his work.
 Previous historians of the 1815 campaign seem not to have been concerned with this necessity and have for this reason produced incomplete accounts filled with falsehoods, the most serious of which was to accuse Napoleon of intentions he had never had.
 While it is nearly impossible to gather every last order, dispatch and report relating to the war of 1815, one may, through diligent research, acquire as great a number as possible.
 Heretofore, we have merely been aware of the few orders published by Marshal Grouchy based on his correspondence book and that of the major-general, Marshal Soult.” – Colonel Baron Stoffel, 1905

-It contains an index to the reference volumes, a Chronological Summary of all 2000+ transcriptions, and a detailed analysis of the French concentration that solves long standing mysteries such as why Soult changed Napoleon’s orders on June 12.
+This volume contains an index to the reference volumes, a Chronological Summary of all 2000+ transcriptions, and a detailed analysis of the French concentration that solves long standing mysteries such as why Soult changed Napoleon’s orders on June 12.

 Preview the work by downloading the 100 page Master Chronology – this is the most complete reference of French correspondence from the Waterloo campaign.